“Honey, don’t you think it was wrong to interrupt my song?”

 “Monkey bread, also called monkey puzzle bread, sticky bread, Hungarian coffee cake, golden crown, pinch-me cake, and pluck-it cake is a soft, sweet, sticky pastry served in the United States for breakfast or as a treat.
 It consists of pieces of soft-baked dough sprinkled with cinnamon.
 It is often served at fairs and festivals.”

-For the Donuts Make My Brown Eye Blue recipe, I – of course – needed Pillsbury Cinnamon Roll dough.
-My local grocery was having a “2 for 1” sale so of course, I bought two cans.
+For the Donuts Make My Brown Eye Blue recipe, I needed Pillsbury Cinnamon Roll dough.
+My local grocery was having a “2 for 1” sale so naturally, I bought two cans.
 Having used one to make doughnuts – and therefore solving my doughnut cravings for the near future – I turned to the interwebs for ideas for that second can.

 Which lead me to Cinnamon Roll Monkey Bread Muffins.